Aaron Belkin: Activism

-At the Palm Center, Belkin has focused on new ways for social science research to convince public opinion.
-Most notably, he turned this attention to the campaign to repeal the military's don't ask, don't tell, or "DADT" policy.
+Belkin founded the Palm Center in 1998 while teaching at the University of California, Santa Barbara.
+At the Palm Center, Belkin focused on identifying new ways for social science research to convince public opinion.
+Most notably, he turned this attention toward the campaign to repeal the United States military's don't ask, don't tell (DADT) policy.
 His 2011 book How We Won outlines these strategies and shows how building public support to end DADT in turn, made it an issue that politicians had to spend less political capital to address.
 Belkin claimed that the research and evidence always indicated that ending DADT would not in any way destabilize the military, but building a critical mass of public and political support took over a decade of focused action.

-After the success of the campaign to repeal DADT, he turned his attention to engaging in a national policy conversation on "military service by transgender personnel".
+After DADT was repealed in 2011, he turned his attention to engaging in a national policy conversation on "military service by transgender personnel".
+Belkin served as the Palm Center's director until its closure in 2022.

-Research/writing
+Belkin also founded Take Back the Court, an advocacy group promoting expansion of the United States Supreme Court, in 2020.
+Belkin launched this initiative to add four liberal seats to the Supreme Court after the death of Ruth Bader Ginsburg, which gave the Supreme Court a 6-3 conservative majority.
+He served as president of Take Back the Court until 2022.

+Research and writing

-In addition to his books, Belkin regularly blogs for the Huffington Post.
+Belkin has written five books and regularly blogs for the Huffington Post.